maroofmf/imageProcessing/HW3/README.md

 link it to /usr/local/lib by running:
 > ln -s OUTPUT_FIND /usr/local/lib/
 * Make sure to replace OUTPUT_FIND with the result in the previous step!

+### Issue #2:
+* If you get an error which says _"opencv not found"_ then go to terminal
+and proceed as follows:
+> export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig
+* This is the path to opencv by default.
+Now you should be able to run
+your code!